Configure how Liberator handles HTTPS connections

 - Configuring OpenSSL

-Liberator uses OpenSSL to provide its implementation of SSL/TLS.
+Liberator uses OpenSSL to provide its implementation of TLS.
 The OpenSSL library is built-in to Liberator and is independent of the host system’s installation of OpenSSL.

 To determine the version of OpenSSL bundled with a specific release of Liberator, see Liberator’s release notes or run the strings